joshtynjala/actionscript-3.0-developers-guide/text/using-the-textfield-class/selecting-and-manipulating-text.md

 <div>

-The TextField `selectionBeginIndex` and `selectionEndIndex` properties, which are “read-only” so they can’t be set to programmatically select text, can be used to capture whatever the user has currently selected.
+The TextField `selectionBeginIndex` and `selectionEndIndex` properties, which are "read-only" so they can't be set to programmatically select text, can be used to capture whatever the user has currently selected.
 Additionally, input text fields can use the `caretIndex` property.